Quick Answer

 The Turkish lira (TRY) is the official currency, but the euro (EUR) is widely accepted and preferred by most expats for day-to-day transactions.
 Prices in tourist areas and rental markets are often quoted in EUR.
 ATMs dispense both TRY and EUR in most towns.

-Is it cheaper to live in North Cyprus than in Larnaca or Limassol?
+Is North Cyprus significantly cheaper than Larnaca or Limassol?

 Yes, significantly.
 Total monthly costs for a single person are approximately 30-40% lower in North Cyprus than in Larnaca or Limassol.
 However, this saving must be weighed against the lack of EU rights, limited healthcare, fewer flight connections, and the legal complications around property ownership and tax residency.